kendraio/kendraio-app/docs/workflow/blocks/form.rst

 Dynamic data and field titles
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-To generate fields form given data, the data needs to be in a format readable by the form block.
+To generate fields form given data, the data must be in a format that the form block can read.

 It is possible to transform the data into the format that the form expects with the help of a mapping block.